 As a result of the continuous issue of homeless cats and dogs in the UAE, several organizations aim to help the problem.
 These include:

-Tourist services in the United Arab Emirates
+Embassies and services for foreign nationals in the United Arab Emirates

 Lost or stolen property in the United Arab Emirates

-If you should need to report lost or stolen property in the UAE, here are some important numbers to consult:
+If you need to report lost or stolen property in the UAE, here are some important numbers to consult:

 - Lost bank cards: If this happens, call your bank and report the loss.
 In addition, they may ask you to make a police complaint.
 You can do so by visiting the nearest police station or calling 901.